 Trainers recruitment agency listing

 An in-depth knowledge of the sector the candidate hopes to deliver training on is a prerequisite, but will not be enough on its own to find a job.
-Staff also need to have undertaken a train the trainer course, such as a Chartered Institute of Personnel and Development (CIPD) level 3 certificate in training practice.
+Staff also need to have undertaken a course such as a Chartered Institute of Personnel and Development (CIPD) level 3 certificate in Training Practice.

 Many IT companies sell training to corporate clients as part of their software solutions.
 They all need specialist trainers and the roles often come with salaries in excess of £40,000.

-Trainers with in demand skills, such as banking IT systems and medical equipment, can also take on highly paid short term contracts via recruitment agencies.
+Trainers with in demand skills, such as Banking IT systems, or Medical Equipment, can also take on highly paid short-term temporary contracts via recruitment agencies.